nymtech/nym/documentation/dev-portal/src/nymvpn/gui.md

 This is the alpha version of NymVPN desktop application (GUI).
 A demo of how the client will look like for majority of day-to-day users.
 For qualitative testing the [CLI](cli.md) is a necessity but to run the GUI holds the same importance as it provides the user with an experience of the actual app and the developers with a valuable feedback from the users.

 Follow the simple [automated script](#automated-script-for-gui-installation) below to install and run NymVPN GUI.
-If the script didn't work for yur distribution or you prefer to do a manual setup follow the steps in the guide for [Linux](gui-linux.md) or [MacOS](gui-mac.md) .
+If the script didn't work for your distribution or you prefer to do a manual setup follow the steps in the guide for [Linux](gui-linux.md) or [MacOS](gui-mac.md) .

 Visit NymVPN alpha latest [release page]({{nym_vpn_latest_binary_url}}) to check sha sums or download the binaries directly.